Smoke (film): Plot

-Rashid returns to Paul's apartment to give him a second hand television as a gift.
+Rashid returns to Paul's apartment to give him a secondhand television as a gift.
 As Rashid tries to leave, Paul forces him to stay and to call his aunt to reassure her that he is safe.
-Paul finds $5,000 that Rashid has stashed in the apartment.
-Paul confronts Rashid about the money, and Rashid reveals that he took the money from the robbers as he fled, which is why he is in hiding.
-Paul implores Rashid to return the money but Rashid refuses.
-Rashid disappears one day, without explaining where he has gone.

-Paul and Auggie track Rashid down.
-Paul introduces himself to Rashid's father, who comments that Rashid and he share a name.
-Rashid confesses that his real name is Thomas Jefferson Cole.
-His father finally understands that Rashid is in fact his son, but reacts by rejecting him violently.
+Paul finds almost $6,000 that Rashid has stashed in the apartment.
+When Paul confronts Rashid about the money, he reveals that he took the money from robbers, which is why he is in hiding.
+Paul implores Rashid to return the money.
+Rashid disappears without explaining where he has gone.
+Paul and Auggie track Rashid back to Cyrus' gas station.
+Rashid reveals his true identity.
+Cyrus finally understands that Rashid is in fact his son but initially rejects him.
 After an emotional breakdown, they reconcile.

-Rashid is hired to work at the tobacconist.
-Auggie imports a box of Cuban cigars that he intends to sell to public officials in the city.
-Auggie has spent $5,000 on the shipment, the entirety of his savings.
-Rashid ruins the cigars when he is left to look after the shop on his own by allowing the sink to overflow.
-He gives Auggie the $5000 to keep his job.
+Rashid is hired to work at Auggie's shop.

+Auggie imports a box of Cuban cigars that he intends to sell to city officials; he has spent $5,000 on the shipment, the entirety of his savings.
+Rashid ruins the cigars when he is left to look after the shop on his own by allowing a sink to overflow.
+He gives Auggie the $5,000 to keep his job.
 Auggie initially refuses but eventually agrees to keep the money.

-Auggie's old girlfriend Ruby McNutt visits him in the tobacconist.
-Ruby asks Auggie for money to cover rehab costs for Felicity, whom she says is his daughter and who is pregnant on drugs.
-Auggie later gives her the same $5000 that was given to him by Rashid.
+Ruby McNutt, Auggie's ex-girlfriend, visits the shop and asks Auggie for money to cover rehab costs for a woman named Felicity, whom she says is his daughter and who is pregnant and on drugs.
+Auggie later gives her the same $5,000 that was given by Rashid.
 Auggie asks Ruby if Felicity really is his daughter, to which he receives an ambiguous response.